INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Profit evaluation

-A similar analysis can be performed for the case with varying $ic$ instead of $p$.
-In this scenario, we can fix $c$ at 3 (a values selected based on the conversations with the company; it must be selected based on the use case and cost structure) with $ic \in [0, 250]$ with a step of 50 and $p \in [0,1]$ with a step of 0.05 (Figure \ref{threshold_matrix_ic}).
-Similarly to the $p$ vs. $c$ case, when the probability of referring without being targeted ($1-p$) is 1, the targeting campaign does not make sense: all the influencers will refer to other customers anyway with no need to be nudged to do so.
-For a rising probability $p$ and decreasing reward cost $ic$, the optimal threshold value is decreasing with more customers being predicted as influencers.
-When a reward cost becomes too high ($\ge$ 200), it is again optimal not to use a model, and rely on referrals without a targeting campaign.
-When these thresholds are applied on test data to obtain profit estimates, we observe the patterns similar to the $p$ vs. $c$ case: the profit decreases with increasing values of $p$ and increasing reward costs (Figure \ref{profit_matrix_ic}).
-As we observed in the threshold matrix, when a reward cost surpasses the value of 200, the profit is not positive anymore due to high reward costs.
+A similar analysis can be performed for the case where $ic$ is varied instead of $c$ (Figure \ref{fig:p_vs_ic}).
+In this scenario, we can set $c$ to 3\footnote{The value is chosen based on the conversations with the data provider; it must be chosen based on the use case and the cost structure.} with $ic \in [0, 250]$ with a step of 50 and $p \in [0,1]$ with a step of 0.05.
+Similar to the $p$ vs. $c$ case, if the probability of referring without being targeted ($1-p$) is 1, the targeting campaign makes no sense: all the influencers will refer to other customers anyway, without being nudged to do so.
+For increasing probability $p$ and decreasing reward cost $ic$, the optimal threshold value decreases as more customers are predicted as influencers.
+When the reward cost becomes too high ($\ge$ 200), it is again optimal to not use a model, and rely on referrals without a targeting campaign.
+When these thresholds are applied to test data to obtain profit estimates, we observe the patterns similar to the $p$ vs. $c$ case: the profit decreases with increasing values of $p$ and increasing reward costs, and becomes negative for reward costs greater than 200.

-Both the $p$ vs. $c$ and $p$ vs. $ic$ cases illustrate that some prior knowledge is required prior to the deployment of the influencer prediction model in production.
-The optimal threshold values should be estimated based on this prior information to get the maximal benefits from the model.
-The probability $p$ cannot be influenced by the company itself and is defined by a personal attitude towards a brand and personal marketing preferences \citep{ryu2007penny}.
-This probability can be modelled in order to estimate its values depending on aforementioned characteristics.
-However, this is outside the scope of current research and is left for a future research.
+The above examples illustrate that prior knowledge is required to deploy influencer prediction models in production.
+The optimal thresholds should be estimated based on this prior information to get the maximum benefit from the model.
+The probability $p$, determined by personal brand attitudes and marketing preferences \citep{ryu2007penny}, is beyond the company's control and can be modeled in order to estimate its values depending on aforementioned characteristics.
+We believe this is an interesting topic for future research.